The Sweeney: Jack Regan

-John Thaw stars as Detective Inspector John "Jack" Albert Regan, a tough police officer, often frustrated by Scotland Yard's red tape.
+John Thaw stars as Detective Inspector John Albert "Jack" Regan, a tough police officer, often frustrated by Scotland Yard's red tape.
 Originally from Manchester (like Thaw himself), he has been in London for several years.
-He occasionally refers to his northern roots (his poor upbringing, his father's work on the Manchester Ship Canal), which prompts banter from George Carter, a Londoner, such as humming "The Red Flag".
-A heavy drinker and smoker (comically, he is sometimes seen stealing other people's cigarettes), Regan has some success with women; although not as much as Carter, or in one episode, Detective Chief Inspector Haskins.
+He occasionally refers to his northern roots (his poor upbringing and his father's work on the Manchester Ship Canal), which prompts banter from George Carter, a Londoner, such as humming "The Red Flag".
+A heavy drinker and smoker, Regan has some success with women; although not as much as Carter.
 He has an ex-wife, Kate, and daughter, Susie, who live in Ruislip.

-Regan may be tough but he is also a decent man, seen to help out an ex-informer whose son is kidnapped in 4.9 "Feet of Clay"; and his sympathetic pushing enables his boss Haskins to ask for help when his wife goes missing after a breakdown, in 4.13 "Victims"; it's Regan who finds her.
+Regan may be tough, but he is also a decent man, seen to help out an ex-informer whose son is kidnapped in 4.9 "Feet of Clay"; and his sympathetic pushing enables his boss Haskins to ask for help when his wife goes missing after a breakdown, in 4.13 "Victims"; it is Regan who finds her.
 Regan will bend the rules in order to achieve the desired result: for example, fabricating evidence, arranging for a criminal to be kidnapped, illegally entering private property and threatening to lie about being attacked by a prisoner in order to get information.
-Despite this he has his own very strong moral code.
-He's unwilling to cheat for personal gain, delivers a blistering attack on a corrupt copper, and refuses to take bribes.
+Despite this, he has his own very strong moral code.
+He is unwilling to cheat for personal gain, delivers a blistering attack on a corrupt police officer, and refuses to take bribes.

-Although he is seen driving various cars himself throughout the series, Regan usually travels by squad car with police driver.
-He drives what is presumably his own car, a green 1974 Ford Capri (Mk II) 3.0 Ghia (PTW 475M), in episode 1.13 "Abduction".
+Although he is seen driving various cars himself throughout the series, Regan usually travels by squad car with a police driver.

 George Carter

 Dennis Waterman plays Detective Sergeant George Hamilton Carter who comes from south London.
 In the series' timeline, George was in the Flying Squad prior to events in Regan, but quit for family reasons (cf. Regan and 1.5 "Jigsaw").
-Carter is not as aggressive as Regan and usually plays the "good cop" role.
+Carter is less aggressive than Regan and usually plays the "good cop" role.
 He is married to Alison Carter, a schoolteacher, but is widowed when she is murdered in episode 2.5 "Hit and Run".
 He is a former amateur boxer, as shown in the pilot Regan, and is described as having professional boxing potential in episode 2.1 "Chalk and Cheese".
-Like Regan, he enjoys a drink, and follows football.
-After the death of his wife Carter is shown dating women in several episodes.
+Like Regan, he enjoys a drink and follows football.
+After the death of his wife, Carter is shown dating various women in several episodes.